International money transfer transactions to Ireland. Could be on the rise following growing interest in property in the country.

 A flat with two bedrooms in a good area in central Dublin would have cost around 700,000 euros. (£598,000) during the Irish housing market's peak period.
 But now costs around 300,000 euros.

-Robert Hoban, director of Allsop Space, told the Independent: "We have eight city apartments in Dublin city centre being sold with tenants and the reserve prices - one beds for 92,500 euros and two beds for 135,000 euros - are reflecting a 12 per cent rental yield."
+Robert Hoban, director of Allsop Space, told the Independent.
+"We have eight city apartments in Dublin city centre being sold with tenants and the reserve prices.
+One bed for 92,500 euros and two beds for 135,000 euros - are reflecting a 12 percent rental yield."

 Meanwhile, homes with three bedrooms located on the outside of Dublin typically sell for just 90,000 euros.
 Whereas they would previously cost around 250,000 euros.